Confederation Line east is on track — the west, maybe not | CBC News

 "We've got some real challenges there," said Chris Loeffler, an executive with East-West Connectors (EWC), of the western portion of the project.
 "At this time, we're still analyzing the schedule."

-EWC is now starting to install the actual railway — there's about two kilometres of twinned track laid between the George Etienne Parkway and Jeanne d'Arc Boulevard — and, despite some pandemic-related hiccups, the constructors still expect the eastern extension to be ready by 2024.
+To the east, EWC is now starting to install the actual railway — there's about two kilometres of twinned track laid between the Sir George-Étienne Cartier Parkway and Jeanne d'Arc Boulevard — and, despite some pandemic-related hiccups, the constructors still expect the eastern extension to be ready by 2024.

 "We're having a hard time getting some of our supplies out of different areas, supply chain problems that we're seeing — we're working through those as they come," said Loeffler.
 "But all things considered, we look to be on time on the east."